 Forgiveness is not for the other person.
-The real reason we forgive is because we don’t want to suffer and feel hurt every time we remember what they said, did or didn’t do.
-Have you ever considered that nothing anyone ever does is because of you (Don Miguel Ruiz)?
-What somebody did to you has absolutely nothing to do with you, but only with them.
+We forgive because we don’t want to suffer and feel hurt whenever we remember what they said, did or didn’t do.
+Have you ever considered that nothing anyone does is because of you (Don Miguel Ruiz)?
+What somebody did to you has absolutely nothing to do with you but only with them.

-Maria’s father did not leave her because she was “not enough,” but because he was longing for love and his own happiness.
-The actions of the offending person are a result of the beliefs and learned behaviours of that person at that time.
+Maria’s father did not leave her because she was “not enough” but because he longed for love and happiness.
+The offending person’s actions result from that person’s beliefs and learned behaviours at that time.
 People are dealing with their own inner anguish and turmoil.
 Maria’s father did not know how to improve the relationship with her mother and did what many people do: he moved on to the next relationship.
-The actions that hurt Maria were a reaction to the suffering that played out in her father’s own mind, and that he acted upon while involving Maria and her mother.
-He simply acted based on his perceptions that his marriage was over, on the pain that he carried within him from his own childhood and on his longing for love and happiness.
+The actions that hurt Maria were a reaction to the suffering that played out in her father’s own mind and that he acted upon while involving Maria and her mother.
+He simply acted based on his perceptions that his marriage was over, the pain he carried within him from his childhood, and his longing for love and happiness.

-Once we have this awareness, it helps us to not take what the other person did personally, and then—with the understanding that we are all human, and with compassion for the other person’s perception—it will lead us to true forgiveness.
-By forgiving others, we are still acknowledging the existence of their hurtful actions, but by doing so with heart-consciousness rather than the mind alone, we allow the hurt we have taken in so deeply to be released from our body.
-We can rationalize all we want, but until we forgive in our heart, the person, event, or circumstance has the power to haunt us.
-On the other hand, when we truly forgive, it frees us from the limitations we have placed upon ourselves, and allows us to live in greater joy and happiness.
+Once we have this awareness, it helps us not to take what the other person did personally, and then—with the understanding that we are all human and with compassion for the other person’s perception—it will lead us to true forgiveness.
+By forgiving others, we are still acknowledging the existence of their hurtful actions, but by doing so with heart consciousness rather than the mind alone, we allow the hurt we have taken in so deeply to be released from our bodies.
+We can rationalize all we want, but until we forgive in our hearts, the person, event, or circumstance has the power to haunt us.
+On the other hand, when we truly forgive, it frees us from the limitations we have placed upon ourselves and allows us to live with greater joy and happiness.

 - Forgiveness of Yourself:

-Often, we forget that the people we most need to forgive are ourselves.
-We might have directly or indirectly contributed to the painful event, but even if we didn’t, we have to forgive ourselves for taking whatever happened to us in too deeply – so deep that it shut us down, kept us helpless and small, and paralyzed us from living fully in this present moment.
+We might have directly or indirectly contributed to the painful event.
+Still, even if we didn’t, we have to forgive ourselves for taking whatever happened to us in too deeply – so deep that it shut us down, kept us helpless and small, and paralyzed us from living fully in this present moment.
 (Debbie Ford).
 We also might need to forgive ourselves for judging ourselves.
 In which ways have you been unkind to yourself?
 What have you blamed yourself or judged yourself for?

-Maria realized she never felt good enough, beautiful enough, smart enough, loveable enough.
-She was usually critical with herself, beating herself up for not being a good daughter, a good wife or a good mother.
-She also had to forgive herself for taking in too deeply that her father left her mother, so deeply that she never wanted to see him again and that it made her afraid to trust men, including her own husband.
+Maria realized she never felt good enough, beautiful enough, smart enough, or loveable enough.
+She was usually critical of herself, beating herself up for not being a good daughter, wife or mother.
+She also had to forgive herself for taking in too deeply that her father left her mother so deeply that she never wanted to see him again, and it made her afraid to trust men, including her husband.